iOS Strings

 String Instructions

 Smartling will automatically ingest and display file comments as instructions for translators.
 The comments must immediately precede the string.
-For example, for the following comment, the text “Back button label” will be captured as a file instruction
+For example, for the following comment, the text “Back button label” will be captured as a file instruction:

-Text/* Back button label */
+/* Back button label */

 "Back" = "Back";